Renewal Rate, what does that exactly mean?

 To calculate the revenue renewal rate in Salesforce, start by summing up the dollar amount of closed-won opportunities in any period of your choosing.
 Next, sum the dollar amount of opportunities that were due during that period.
 Lastly, divide the closed won opportunities by the total opportunities in that period.

 To forecast renewals, you need an updated view of your business and customer base.
 Combined with data from CRMs, CSMs can judge customer health more accurately and predict the probability of renewal for each customer.
-Some CRMs have a default forecast (say 70%) for all customers while others adjust the forecast based on the customer’s health score.
+Some CRMs have a default forecast (say 70%) for all customers, while others adjust the forecast based on the customer’s health score.
 Either way, the customer success manager’s sentiment adds more authenticity to the forecast.
 They can also add more information about expansion opportunities.

 Renewal Rate vs Retention Rate

 Renewal rate and retention rate are widely used interchangeably when accessing how effective businesses are at keeping their customers, but they are not the same.
 Retention rate measures the number of customers at the beginning of a period against the number of customers at the end of that period.
-It is used to determine how many customers were retained regardless of whether the customers were up for renewal, renewed automatically, or chose to actively renew their subscription.
+It is used to determine how many customers were retained regardless of whether the customers were up for renewal, renewed automatically, or chose to actively renew their subscriptions.

 Retention Rate (%) = (Customers at the start of period / Customers at the end of period) * 100

 If the renewal rate is calculated monthly, then we can assume that not all customers will be eligible to renew every month.
 Renewal rate only measures the rate at which customers who were up for renewal actively decided to renew their subscriptions.
 Customers with ongoing subscriptions but aren’t due to renew are not included.
 Renewal, in itself, entails the specific processes of contacting customers who were due to renew and processing their renewals.